-Jennifer F. Scharre, probate and trust attorney explains probate and the probate process in Santa Clara County, California.
+Jennifer F. Scharre, probate and trust attorney, explains probate and the probate process in Santa Clara County, California.

 What is Probate?

 The problem with that is that it can be a very long time in some cases.
-For example, in Santa Clara County a hearing date is about three months away.
+For example, in Santa Clara County, a hearing date is about three months away.
 There is also a variety of steps you have to take to even get to present that box to the court so that they can help you open it up.

-The Process
+The Probate Process

 - You have to file a petition for probate.
 You have to indicate who has passed away and why you are entitled to represent their estate.